Baby Elephant – experimental outfit from Llanrumney, formed 1993, feat; Che-z-pimp, DJ Jim Knickerz, Fur-q and Jester. More info req’d

 Blood Sanction – Caerphilly (?) band (c1994) formed by Gary Appleby (drms) (ex Sidneys, later, 9xDead).
 Band became Distorshaus

 BloomE – band feat; Matt, Elliot (voc,drms) and Byron ‘Pewee’.
 More info req’d

 Blossom Studio – Blaina digital recording studio run by Welsh Young Entrepreneur of the Year (2005) winner, Noel Watson. (website)

-Blue Eyed Shark Experiment – Abergavenny based indie project (c2009) (website)
+Blue Eyed Shark Experiment – Abergavenny based indie project (c2009) (spotify)

 Bois Y Maneg Haearn – prev incarnation of Aberystwyth based Swiss Tony & The Vendors.
 More info req’d